Raffy01/JJikEoVoCa-Server/README.md

 4. **TLS Certificates**:\
-    Place your SSL certificates (`server.crt` and `server.key`) inside the res/cert/ directory to enable encrypted socket communication.
+    Place your SSL certificates (`server.crt` and `server.key`) inside the res/cert/ directory to enable encrypted socket communication. \
+    **note** : Generate res, res/cert directory if not exist.

 ---